Guar gum futures fall on muted export demand

-New Delhi, May 8 (PTI) Guar gum prices declined by Rs 44 to Rs 8,989 per five quintal in futures trade Wednesday as operators cut down their positions amid weak export demand in the spot market.
-On the National Commodity and Derivatives Exchange, guar gum delivery for June contracts slipped by Rs 44, or 0.49 per cent, to Rs 8,989 per five quintal, with an open interest of 56,825 lots.
-Meanwhile, the delivery of the most-traded July contracts declined by Rs 50, or 0.54 per cent, to Rs 9,140 per five quintal, showing the business turnover in 3,940 open interest lots.
-Marketmen attributed the fall in guar gum prices to a weak trend at the spot market due to subdued export demand from oil drilling industries.
-PTI ADI RUJ SHWSHW
+New Delhi, Feb 6 (PTI) Guar gum prices declined by Rs 235 to Rs 8,225 per quintal in futures trade Wednesday as operators cut down their positions amid weak exports demand at the physical markets.
+Marketmen said, trimming of bets by participants following a weak trend at the spot markets due to subdued export demand from oil drilling industries, pulled down guar gum prices.
+At the National Commodity and Derivatives Exchange, guar gum for delivery in February was trading lower by Rs 235, or 2.78 per cent, to Rs 8,225 per quintal, showing an open interest of 16,755 lots.
+The most-active delivery in March too shed Rs 227, or 2.65 per cent, to Rs 8332 per quintal, mirroring an open interest of 57,895 lots.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today